How to Sleep With Curly Hair

 Wear a Bonnet or Hair Wrap

-For a more travel friendly approach to the silk pillowcase approach, many curlies keep their curly hair in check with the help of a satin-lined bonnet.
+For a more travel friendly approach to the vegan silk pillowcase approach, many curlies keep their curly hair in check with the help of a satin-lined bonnet.
 The classic satin bonnet is a gold standard of a curly hair sleep routine for a reason — they're comfortable to wear when you sleep, and the smooth fabric helps prevent curly hair from snagging or tangling the same way a pillowcase does.
 An added argument for bonnets is that they help seal in the products you apply before bed, preventing them from evaporating as you sleep, or getting rubbed all over your pillow and onto your face.

 To put on your bonnet, simply flip your head upside down, hold the bonnet open with both hands, and hook it at the base of your neck as you stretch it down over the length of your curls, gathering them up as you pull the bonnet into place.
-If you have a tighter curl texture, a silk buff can function as an easy bonnet alternative.
+If you have a tighter curl texture, a vegan silk buff can function as an easy bonnet alternative.
 Either way, you're free to leave your curls loose or style as desired with or without your favorite products.
-Any of the following curly hair sleep styles work even better with a silk bonnet on top.
+Any of the following curly hair sleep styles work even better with a vegan silk bonnet on top.

 Go for a Loose Bun